Living in Western Australia

 Curtin Careers, Employment & Leadership provide services that include career counselling, an online jobs board, a mentoring program, employer events, and workshops and presentations to help you in areas such as writing your résumé and practising for job interviews.

 Both Perth and Kalgoorlie have a range of medical centres where you can visit doctors, receive prescriptions and get vaccinations and other medical services.
-The Bentley Campus has a medical centre located in Building 109.
+The Perth Campus has a medical centre located in Building 109.

 You have access to high-quality medical services and facilities while you live in Australia, and will receive